-ARTICLE 57.
-Definition. - Handicapped workers are those whose earning capacity is impaired by age or physical or mental deficiency or injury.

-ARTICLE 58.
-When employable - Handicapped workers may be employed when their employment is necessary to prevent curtailment of employment opportunities and when it does not create unfair competition in labor costs or impair or lower working standards.

-ARTICLE 59.
-Employment agreement. - Any employer who employs handicapped workers shall enter into an employment agreement with them, which agreement shall include:

-(a) The names and addresses of the handicapped workers to be employed;
+- ARTICE 2 57. # finition.
+Handicapped workers are those whose earning capacity is impacted by the hysical or mental deficiency or injury. - ARTICIDE 58.
+When employable.
+Handicapped workers may be employed when their control of the same assary to prevent curtailment of employment opportunities and when it does not or the 1986 competition in labor costs or impair or lower working standards. - handicapped who is the last resplayment agreement with them, which agreement shall include: - The ware it dresses of the apped workers to be employed; - (b) The is a long of the application of the applica - (c) The duration of employment period; and - (d) The work to be performed by e handicapped workers.

-(b) The rate to be paid the handicapped workers which shall be not less than 75 percent of the applicable legal minimum wage;

-- (c) The duration of employment period; and - (d) The work to be performed by the handicapped workers.